 Welcome and thank you for your interest in Policy Studies at the University of Washington Bothell.
 The Student Ambassadors are current graduate students in the Policy Studies program who have volunteered to connect with prospective and newly admitted students and answer any questions you may have about the student experience.
-You are also welcome to contact our Graduate Staff Assistant, a current Cultural Studies student and staff member in the IAS Graduate Office.
 Read more about our Student Ambassadors below and feel free to reach out directly to them by emailing firstname.lastname@example.org.

 Meet the Policy Studies Student Ambassadors

 Ashley Brandon, 2015 Cohort